emencia/buildout_cms3/README.rst

-This is a buildout which attempt to integrate "DjangoCMS 3.0" and "Django 1.6".
-There repository should be temporary and probably removed as all things works and implemented in `emencia-paste-django <https://github.com/emencia/emencia-paste-django>`.
+This is a buildout which attempts to integrate "DjangoCMS 3.0" and "Django 1.6".
+Their repository should be temporary and probably removed as all things works and implemented in `emencia-paste-django <https://github.com/emencia/emencia-paste-django>`_.

 Obstacles to overcome
 =====================